Ensō: A circle that is hand-drawn in one or two uninhibited brushstrokes to express a moment when the mind is free to let the body create.

 Ursula Schulz-Dornburg’s investigations takes the form of a series of photographs.
 She develops narrative topographies, often focusing on ancient transitory places, whose combinations build different perspectives and layers.
 They rarely have people in them, but feel inhabited, they have presence.
 Something beyond the surface is glimpsed through the repetition of the external forms.

 Taizo Kuroda uses unglazed white porcelain in a similar investigative process.
 For many years he focused on the same six shapes, working on them over and over again.
-His latest obsession are cylinders.
+His latest obsession is cylinders.
 He has described long days and nights focusing on cylinders trying to achieve the perfect shape.
 In order to relax between these sessions, he makes tea pots!
 This is because they have a known structure and rules; a handle, a mouth and a spout.
 Through these repeated shapes he attempts to go beyond the form.
 “What I am ultimately looking for is a perfect space.
 I am not ready yet to make such a form however.
 With a wheel it is possible to make a piece that is almost perfect, but I cannot allow myself to do that yet.”

 Different realities engage together.
 The outward form of both artists is what the viewer engages with first.
 Yet in each practice this structure is subtly used to describe what is not seen.